qriosa/SParry/tutorials.md

         graphType: type of the input graph data, only can be [matrix, CSR, edgeSet].(more info please see the developer documentation). outputGraph:the graph data of answer that you want to get the shortest path. [only in matrix format]
         method: the shortest path algorithm that you want to use, only can be [dij, spfa, delta, fw, edge].
+        directed: bool, directed or not. only valid in read graph from file.
-        useCUDA: use CUDA to speedup or not.
+        useCUDA: use CUDA to speedup or not. useMultiPro, bool, use multiprocessing in CPU or not. only support dijkstra APSP and MSSP.

     return:
-        no return but print the result of proving
+        no return but print the result of proving.
     """
 ```